 Lake Sugema and Indian Creek Watershed

-The 574-acre lake is stocked with largemouth bass, bluegill, black crappie, channel catfish, and saugeye.
-Extensive planning was done by the Iowa Department of Natural Resources to establish underwater structure that helps fish survive and reproduce.
+Lake Sugema, considered some of the best fishing in all of Iowa, is a 574 acre lake stocked with largemouth bass, bluegill, black crappie, channel catfish, and saugeye.
+Extensive planning was done by the Iowa Department of Natural Resources to establish underwater structures that helps fish survive and reproduce.

 The Indian Creek Wildlife area is meant for public hunting, fishing, hiking, bird watching, cross country skiing, picnicking, nature study, primitive camping and other fun in the outdoors.